yogiprasj/Website-Taichan-Warman-Senayan-/README.md

-# Website Taichan Warman Senayan
+# Taichan Warman Senayan Website

-Website **UMKM Sate Taichan Warman Senayan** merupakan website berbasis web dinamis yang berfungsi sebagai media informasi, promosi, dan pemesanan produk.
-Website ini dirancang untuk membantu pelanggan memperoleh informasi usaha dan melakukan pemesanan secara praktis tanpa harus datang langsung ke lokasi.

-Website ini telah dipublikasikan dan dapat diakses secara umum melalui: https://taichanwarman.web.id/

----
+The Taichan Warman Senayan UMKM Website is a dynamic web-based application designed to serve as an information platform, promotional medium, and ordering system.
+This website enables customers to access business information and place orders conveniently without visiting the physical location.

+The website is publicly accessible at:
+https://taichanwarman.web.id/

-## Deskripsi
+## Description
-Website menyediakan informasi menu, lokasi cabang yang terintegrasi dengan Google Maps, serta fitur pemesanan yang terhubung langsung ke WhatsApp admin.
-Selain itu, tersedia sistem admin yang digunakan untuk mengelola konten website, memantau pesanan, dan melihat laporan penjualan.

-Website dikembangkan dengan konsep **responsive design** sehingga dapat diakses dengan baik melalui berbagai perangkat seperti desktop, laptop, tablet, dan smartphone.

----
+This website provides menu information, branch locations integrated with Google Maps, and an ordering feature connected directly to the admin via WhatsApp.
+It also includes an admin system that allows content management, order monitoring, and sales reporting.

+The system is built using a responsive design approach, ensuring optimal usability across various devices, including desktops, laptops, tablets, and smartphones.

-## Jenis Pengguna
+## User Roles

-1. **Pelanggan**
+### Customer
-   - Mengakses informasi usaha dan menu
+- Access business and menu information
-   - Melihat lokasi cabang
+- View branch locations
-   - Melakukan pemesanan melalui WhatsApp
+- Place orders via WhatsApp

-2. **Admin**
+### Admin
-   - Login ke sistem admin
+- Log in to the admin system
-   - Mengelola konten website
+- Manage website content
-   - Memantau pesanan
-   - Melihat laporan penjualan

----
+- Monitor incoming orders
+- View sales reports

-## Fitur Utama
+## Key Features

-- Informasi usaha dan produk
+- Business and product information display
-- Daftar menu dalam bentuk price list
+- Menu list presented as a price list
-- Form pemesanan terintegrasi WhatsApp
+- WhatsApp-integrated ordering form
-- Lokasi cabang terhubung Google Maps
+- Branch locations integrated with Google Maps
-- Sistem login admin
-- Manajemen konten website
-- Laporan penjualan dan pesanan terbaru

----

-## Teknologi yang Digunakan
+- Admin authentication system
+- Website content management
+- Sales reports and recent order tracking

+## Technologies Used

 - HTML
 - CSS
 - JavaScript
 - PHP (Native)
-- Google Maps
+- Google Maps API
 - WhatsApp Redirect API

----

-## Status Proyek
+## Project Status
-- Website telah dihosting dan dapat diakses secara publik
-- Proyek dikembangkan sebagai bagian dari tugas akademik sekaligus portofolio

----
+- The website is deployed and publicly accessible
+- Developed as part of an academic project and professional portfolio

-## Catatan
+## Notes
-Dokumentasi akademik seperti SRS, SDD, UAT, dan laporan pengujian tidak disertakan dalam repository ini dan dikelola secara terpisah.

----
+Academic documentation such as Software Requirements Specification (SRS), Software Design Document (SDD), User Acceptance Testing (UAT), and testing reports are not included in this repository and are maintained separately.

-## Tim Pengembang
+## Development Team

-1. **Rheihandra Ardhiansyah** — Project Manager
+- Rheihandra Ardhiansyah — Project Manager
-2. **Farid Fadilah** — System Analyst
+- Farid Fadilah — System Analyst
-3. **Zolla Aldila Pratama** — UI/UX Designer
+- Zolla Aldila Pratama — UI/UX Designer
-4. **Muhammad Yogi Prasojo** — Programmer
+- Muhammad Yogi Prasojo — Programmer
-5. **Arya Ahmad Faraby** — Software Tester
+- Arya Ahmad Faraby — Software Tester